bhattsameer/Bombers/README.md

 6. <a href="https://github.com/bhattsameer/Bombers/blob/master/wbomb_version2.py">wbomb_version2.py (coming soon)</a> -> Whatsapp-bomber sending multipal message to multipal users.

 7. <a href="https://github.com/bhattsameer/Bombers/blob/master/numspy_bomber.py">numspy_bomber.py</a> -> Numspy bomber sending multiple free messages using numspy module.
+(Currently not working need to update as per new module)

 NOTE: i am not responsible for any thing you do with this script